Commissioner Reviews Flood Relief Efforts - UrduPoint

 Commissioner Reviews Flood Relief Efforts

-SARGODHA, (UrduPoint / Pakistan Point News - 4th Sep, 2025) Commissioner Sargodha Division Jahanzeb Awan on Thursday conducted an emergency visit to Midh Ranajha Flood Sector in Tehsil Kot Momin, inspecting flood-affected areas, including village Abl and surrounding regions.
+SARGODHA, (UrduPoint / Pakistan Point News - 9th Sep, 2025) Commissioner Sargodha Division Jahanzeb Awan, accompanied by Deputy Commissioner Captain (R) Muhammad Waseem, visited flood-affected areas of Kot Momin late night.

-According to a spokesperson here, the commissioner reviewed the ongoing rescue and relief operations, directing the administration to ensure timely rehabilitation and assistance to affected families.
+According to the spokesperson here on Tuesday, despite the challenges posed by rain and destruction, the administration's rehabilitation efforts were ongoing, with a focus on providing relief to affected communities.

-Deputy Commissioner Captain (retd) Muhammad Wasim briefed the Commissioner on the rescue efforts, stating that all departments are working diligently under his supervision.
+The Commissioner reviewed rescue and relief activities in the affected areas, emphasizing that the Punjab government will not abandon the affected individuals.

 Recent Stories